Sindrex/9dotproblem/README.md

  * **ShowTimer:** Whether or not the timer should be shown.
 Set with either *"true"* or *"false"*.
  * **HelpText:** What text the help button should show.
 A text string of maximum 450 characters including spaces.
  * **Title:** The title shown on the starting screen.
  * **RedirectUrl:** The URL to where the user will be redirected after the test is over.
-Set empty if you do not want the user to be directed. *Note: you also have to access the website with the parameter "redirect=true" for the user to be redirected.*
+Set empty if you do not want the user to be directed.
+This url must include an additional "?" at the end.
+Example: "https://bino.qualtrics.com/jfe/form/SV_5nkEuIvT2Cn3rIF?". *Note: The user must access the website with the parameter "redirect=true" to be redirected.
+Example: "http://localhost:3000?id=abc&redirect=true", note the "&" used to add multiple parameters to the url.*
  * **RedirectTime:** The number of *seconds* from the test is finished till the user is redirected to the REDIRECT_URL.
 (DEPRECATED)
   * **ShowLineAmount:** Whether or not to show the text with amount of lines remaining for a given try.
   * **ShowTriesAmount:** Whether or not to show the text with amount of tries submitted.